puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

     - metadata-api

-This will provide a cluster capable of running workflows that are issued to the cluster as a `Workflow` resource using kubectl.
+This will provide a cluster capable of running workflows that are issued to the cluster as a `WorkflowRun` resource using kubectl.
 But `relay` knows how to create that using workflow YAML by using the same packages for workflow translation the API uses.